bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:12 PM CT, March 15</p>
+<p class="updated_time"> Latest data: 02:27 PM CT, March 15</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 66°, which is 14° **warmer** than yesterday.
-Tomorrow is expected to be 29° *colder* than today.
+Today's high is 67°, which is 16° **warmer** than yesterday.
+Tomorrow is expected to be 30° *colder* than today.

 Currently:

-- 63°
+- 66°
-- Drizzle and Windy
+- Light Rain and Windy
-- 72% humidity
+- 63% humidity
-- 23 mph wind
+- 26 mph wind
 - 84% cloud cover
 - 46 AQI 🟩
-- 0.02 inches of rain in the past 24 hours
+- 0.01 inches of rain in the past 24 hours
-- 0.6 inches of rain and 0.36 inches of snow expected in the next 48 hours
+- 0.38 inches of snow and 0.36 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>